त्योहार गाइड

 Valentine's Day falls on Saturday, 14 February 2026.
 Learn the saint behind the day, the Roman pagan origins, and how the festival of romantic love is observed worldwide.

-What Is Valentine's Day?
+What is Valentine's Day?

-When Is Valentine's Day 2026?
+When is Valentine's Day 2026?

-Valentine's Day 2026 falls on Saturday, 14 February 2026.
-The date is fixed in the Gregorian calendar and does not move from year to year.
-In 2027 it falls on Sunday, 14 February 2027, and in 2028 on Monday, 14 February.
+Valentine's Day 2026 falls on Saturday, 14 February.
+The date is fixed in the Gregorian calendar and never moves.
+In 2027 it lands on a Sunday; in 2028, a Monday.

-The History of Saint Valentine
+The history of Saint Valentine

-Roman and Pagan Origins
+Roman and pagan origins

-How Valentine's Day Became Romantic
+How Valentine's Day became romantic

 "For this was on Seynt Valentynes day, / Whan every foul cometh ther to chese his make."

-Valentine's Day Around the World
+Valentine's Day around the world

 United States